sunfishcode/rfcs/text/0000-io-safety.md

 While `nix` is a popular crate, it is a low-level crate and this RFC argues that the more important goal here is to strengthen Rust's safety and encapsulation, which will benefit more users.

+ - This explicitly extends the scope of `unsafe` to something outside of just memory safety and undefined behavior, which Rust has long limited it to.

+The scope of `unsafe` is a choice that Rust makes, rather than being derived from any fundamental constraints.
+Here, the observation is that since invalid resource handles can break encapsulation boundaries and cause spooky action at a distance, they are sufficiently similar to in spirit to memory safety that they're worth covering.

 [`SockRef::from`]: https://docs.rs/socket2/0.4.0/socket2/struct.SockRef.html#method.from